phuongnam7899/obsidian-vault/2- Source Material/Courses/Cloud Practitioner Essentials.md

 		- Policies can be applied for individual account (IAM user or external user) or a OU
 			![[Cloud Practitioner Essentials 2025-01-13 14.38.02.excalidraw]]

-> [!i] Best practices:
-> - Use root user (first user) to create another user (User A) -> use user B to create other other.
-Avoid using root user
-> - Create different user for each person that need to access
-> - For policies: follow the security principle of least privilege
-> - Attach policy to group instead of individual

 - Authentication mechanism
 	- Password policy that could be setup
 		- Minimum length